wp-plugins/goodreviews/readme.txt

 3. The shortcode in a post

 == Changelog ==

+= 2.1.3 =
+* Segregated widgets from shortcode so they can operate more independently.
+* Modified caching mechanism naming system.
+* Modified styles so that they are only loaded on shortcode/widget pages.
+* Modified CSS so that star ratings styles are applied only to GoodReviews container.

 = 2.1.2 =
 * Removed some unneeded CSS that was causing some issues in Firefox.